-In my case, my former friend and partner had an ex who was a Defendant in a Wrongful Death case for killing a man in 2012.
-I was completely unaware of that history and only became aware of it after my former partner disappeared.
-One minute, he's there, the next...gone!
-Usually spontaneous people are fun.
-Not this time.
+In my case, a former acquaintance had a jealous ex, also a Defendant in a Wrongful Death case filed in 2014 for a crime she committed two years earlier.
+I was completely unaware of that history and only became aware of it after this acquaintance unexpectedly disappeared.

-About a month prior to all the drama, my former friend's deranged ex began cyberstalking me as well as showing up at my home uninvited.
-The mysterious death of my partner's dog, along with an arrow attack on my home, followed by eight months of break-ins, property damage, mail theft, and harassment, was part of daily life until I was forced to leave for my own safety.
+About a month prior to all the drama, said murderous ex began cyberstalking me as well as showing up at my home uninvited.
+The mysterious death of my acquaintance's dog, along with an arrow attack on my home, followed by eight months of break-ins, property damage, mail theft, and harassment, was part of daily life until I was forced to leave for my own safety.
 And I'm considered one of the "lucky ones."
 Less than two months later, a colleague from the paranormal community, Deb Constantino, was killed by her stalker, who, like Grimmie's shooter, turned the gun on himself after killing both Deb and her friend, James.